TARGENE/targene-pipeline/docs/src/examples/setup.md

 ## 1. Installation

 Install TarGene's dependencies as per the [Installation](@ref) section.
-Here I will assume that both Nextflow and Singularity are installed.
+Here it is assumed that both Nextflow and Singularity are installed.
 To make sure this is the case you can for instance try

 ```bash
 nextflow -v